2nd suspect arrested following fatal shootout at Port Arthur Church’s Chicken - Port Arthur News

 News of Ingram’s arrest sheds light on more specifics associated with the shootout that police said included two armed men attempting to the rob the restaurant, only to be surprised by a barrage of gunfire directed at them from a Church’s Chicken customer.

-Police have now identified the suspected assailants as Ingram and Richardo Guient, 33.
+Police have now publicly identified the suspected assailants as Ingram and Richardo Guient, 33.

 According to Det.
 Mike Hebert, investigation also revealed that the two would-be robbers were joined by a getaway driver, who police identified as Justin Cunningham, 40.